CanCanCommunity/cancancan/docs/Model-Adapter.md

 This message is used in ```accessible_by```.
 In this example we fetch all entries for a model that match a given rule.

-**If no rules for an object are defined, we run a query that will returns without any results.**
+**If no rules for an object are defined, a query will be run that returns no results**

 If rules are present, we apply each of the rule conditions to them.
 The rule.base_behavior defines whether the rule should be additive or subtractive.
 It will result in false for :cannot and true for :can.